dotnet/designs/accepted/2021/install-location-per-architecture.md

 The only downside is that this doesn't follow to "native first" approach where the native architecture gets the existing "nice" names.
 It also adds more files into `/etc/dotnet` which doesn't feel necessary.

+### Use existing format for architecture specific environment variables

+Since there's already support for `DOTNET_ROOT(x86)` on Windows extend the same pattern to all architectures and OSes.
+So for example `DOTNET_ROOT(arm64)` and so on.

+We don't like this pattern as it feels too Windows-centric and would look weird on non-Windows platforms.